gottesmm/gottesmm.github.io/drafts/move-only-values.md

 ## The Bringup Plan

-Now that we have a methodology for accomplishing our goals, the natural question
+Now that we have a methodology for accomplishing our goals, the natural questions to ask are:

-**JOEG/ANDY END OF INITIAL PART**
+* What do we want this feature to actually look like at the source level?

+* What are our goals, non-goals, and anti-goals for this feature?

+* In what ways can we incrementally bring up such a feature since we are using a new technique that has never been used before in the compiler (Copy Propagation for Diagnostics).

 ## Reference: Performance Copy Propagation in Action